englekk/handbook-docs/Fuse/08 - Navigation.md

 </PageControl>
 ```

-`PageControl` has a few properties you might be interrested in:
+`PageControl` has a few properties you might be interested in:

 * `Active` - The currently active page
 * `CanGoBack` - `true` if you can navigate backwards
 * `CanGoForward` - `true` if you can navigate forward
 * `PageCount` - Number of pages
-* `PageProgress` - Progress in the navigation from 0.0 to the amount of pages minus one.
+* `PageProgress` - Navigation progress, spanning from 0.0 to the number of pages minus one

-One interesting feature is the fact that you can set the active `Page` in a `PageControl` by name using the `Active` property, referencing to the wanted `Page` by `Name`.
-In the following example, We have a 3-page app, and a button that always returns the user to the first page.
+By using data binding, you can set the currently active page by `Name` using the `Active` property.
+In the following example, We have three pages and a button that always returns the user to the first page.

 ```
 <App Theme="Basic" Background="#eeeeeeff">